 Azure Service Bus

 Azure Service bus is a highly scalable service that helps achieving asynchronous messaging and exchanging data among decoupled systems.
 The purpose of this service is to make Integration reliable and highly available with the help of message queuing.
 It is a Platform as a Service (PaaS) offering from Microsoft azure.
-You can refer my article “Windows Azure Service Bus Brokered Messaging” to read Service Bus into details.
-This article focuses on administer and monitor service bus namespace and messages without writing code, with the help of Service Bus Explorer tool, written by Paolo Salvatori.
+You can refer my article “Delivering Messages Made Easy With Azure Service Bus” to read Service Bus into details.
+This article focuses on administer and monitor service bus namespace and messages without writing code, with the help of Service Bus Explorer tool, written by Paolo Salvatori as well as a professional tool Serverless360.

 Service Bus Explorer